Jesuits and Georgetown repent for complicity in slave trade

 But some American Jesuits in the United States say their slaveholding past is particularly painful, especially as they see racism's lingering stains on modern society.

-"This isn't just a Maryland issue," said the Rev. Timothy Kesicki, president of the Jesuit Conference of Canada and the United States, the society's top official in North America.
+"This isn't just a Maryland issue," the Rev. Timothy Kesicki, president of the Jesuit Conference of Canada and the United States, the society's top official in North America, said in an interview after Tuesday's service.
 "In a sense, all Jesuits in the United States are descendants of those Jesuits who made the decisions to hold slaves and in this case sell slaves.
-We don't look at as their sin; we look at it as our sin."
+We don't look at it as their sin; we look at it as our sin."

-In his homily, Kesicki offered a contrite counterpoint to Douglass' denunciation of Christian slaveholder.
+In his homily, Kesicki offered a contrite counterpoint to Douglass' denunciation of Christian slaveholders.

 "When we remember that with those 272 souls we received the same sacraments; read the same Scriptures; said the same prayers; sang the same hymns; and praised the same God," he said.
 "How did we, the Society of Jesus, fail to see us all as one body in Christ?
 We betrayed the very name of Jesus for whom our society is named."